Due Diligence Services

 Understanding Due Diligence in the Funding Landscape

 Due diligence is a term that originated from the US Securities Act of 1933.
 This act referred to a process whereby brokers and dealers conducted a thorough investigation into the securities they sold, and disclosed the results to investors.
-Over time, the concept of due diligence has evolved.
-It now extends beyond the realm of securities and into various aspects of business and investment.
+Over time, the concept has evolved to now extend beyond the realm of securities and into various aspects of business and investment.

 The Evolution and Legal Implications of Due Diligence